 The articles suggesting the unarmed black men gunned down by police in the US deserved to die, which some of my white social media friends have been posting on their pages, incite hostility and violence toward me in their excusing of that conduct.
 In so doing, they perpetuate the idea that I and those who look like me are incessant thugs, a stance which is deeply offensive.
 It is irrelevant if that is not what was intended.
 It is the consequence.
 People should consider that possibility before they share fake media stories about racially-charged events, lest they be mistaken for a racist.

 I understand many people who aren’t minorities do not see the racism in their views or remarks; many don’t intend to espouse racism.
 For many of these folks, I believe their desire to not intentionally spread bigotry is genuine.
 I grew up a white guy with a black man’s skin.
 I know exactly how it is.
-When I was a kid, I went out for Hallowe’en in black face, for crying out loud!
+When I was a kid, I went out for Hallowe’en in black face.
+I am well aware that it is possible to be oblivious to one’s own bigotry; that not all people who have been conditioned with bigoted ideas turn into intentional racists.

 This Western culture of ours, for a long, long time has incessantly touted itself as superior to everyone and everything else in the world.
 This isn’t to suggest we’re the only ones hailing our exceptionalism.
 Tribalism, pride, and vainglory are the most irresistible of human frailties.
 But I didn’t live in those other places, and can’t comment on how they executed their brand of chauvinism.
 I am only experienced in the dodgy end of white, Western bigotry.
 What I saw was how we lampoon and demean other races and creeds for the sheer fact of their difference alone.
 Most often, the sub-text is that otherness in itself is something to be feared and derided; it is never to be taken simply as a sociological fact, it is always in need of our judgment as to the degree of its implied inferiority.